targets-framework/targets-framework.github.io/hugo/content/learn/bindings/_index.en.md

 The right-side of the binding can use the special array notations you learned about in the [previous section]({{< relref "learn/config_part_2/_index.en.md" >}}): `[+]`, `[-]`, `[<int>,<int>]`.
 {{% /notice %}}

-Aside from binding results, targets also allows you to "rebind" config from one namespace to another by prefacing your binding with an `@` character.
+Aside from binding results, targets also allows you to bind config from one namespace to another.
 For example...

 ```
-mycli --foo.location Miami @foo.location::weather.location weather.sky
+mycli --foo.location Miami @config.foo.location::config.weather.location weather.sky
 ```

 In this example the foo location config value will be copied over to weather.location.